A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II

 \section{Nelson-Yasue Stochastic Mechanics for Many Particles}

-The first non-relativistic $N$-particle extension of stochastic mechanics was given by Loffredo and Morato \cite{M.I.Loffredo2007}, who used the Guerra-Morato variational formulation.
-However, as noted in footnote 8 of Part I \cite{Derakhshani2016}, the Guerra-Morato formulation is not applicable to ZSM because the Guerra-Morato variational principle requires that the $S$ function is always single-valued. \footnote{The stochastic action used by Guerra-Morato is defined by a conditional expectation, making it intrinsically single-valued over the diffusion process \cite{Guerra1983,Wallstrom1989,Wallstrom1994}.} Koide \cite{Koide2015} has given a brief two-particle extension of the non-relativistic Nelson-Yasue formulation, for the case of a classical interaction potential, but otherwise no comprehensive \emph{N}-particle extension has been given (to the best of our knowledge).
+The first non-relativistic, $N$-particle, stochastic mechanical reconstruction of the \emph{N}-particle Schrödinger equation was given by Loffredo and Morato \cite{M.I.Loffredo2007}, who used the Guerra-Morato variational formulation. \footnote{Prior to Loffredo-Morato, Nelson \cite{Nelson1985} and Bacciagaluppi \cite{Bacciagaluppi2003} employed \emph{N}-particle extensions of stochastic mechanics for scalar particles.
+However, they did so by assuming (rather than reconstructing) the \emph{N}-particle Schrödinger equation, and constructing \emph{N}-particle extensions of the stochastic mechanical equations of motion from solutions of the \emph{N}-particle Schrödinger equation.
+The \emph{N}-particle stochastic mechanical equations obtained by Nelson and Bacciagaluppi are formally the same as those obtained by Loffredo-Morato.} However, as noted in footnote 8 of Part I \cite{Derakhshani2016}, the Guerra-Morato formulation is not applicable to ZSM because the Guerra-Morato variational principle entails a globally single-valued $S$ function, and this excludes the possibility of single-valued wave functions with multi-valued phases (as in systems with angular momentum \cite{Wallstrom1989,Wallstrom1994}.
+Koide \cite{Koide2015} has given a brief two-particle extension of the non-relativistic Nelson-Yasue formulation, for the case of a classical interaction potential, but otherwise no comprehensive \emph{N}-particle Nelson-Yasue reconstruction of the \emph{N}-particle Schrödinger equation has been given (to the best of our knowledge).
 Accordingly, we shall develop the \emph{N}-particle extension of NYSM before extending ZSM to the many-particle case.
-This will also be useful for identifying the various points of demarcation between NYSM and ZSM in the many-particle formulation.
+This will also be useful for identifying the various differences between NYSM and ZSM in the many-particle formulation.
 For completeness, we will incorporate coupling of the particles to external (scalar and vector) potentials and to each other through scalar interaction potentials.

-As in the single-particle formulation of NYSM \cite{Nelson1966,Nelson1967,Nelson1985}, we hypothesize that the vacuum of 3-D space is pervaded by a homogeneous and isotropic ether fluid with classical stochastic fluctuations that impart a frictionless, conservative diffusion process to a point particle of mass $m$ and charge $e$ immersed within the ether.
+As in the single-particle formulation of NYSM \cite{Nelson1966,Nelson1967,Nelson1985}, we hypothesize that the vacuum of 3-D space is pervaded by a homogeneous and isotropic ether with classical stochastic fluctuations that impart a frictionless, conservative diffusion process to a point particle of mass $m$ and charge $e$ immersed within the ether.
 Accordingly, for $N$ point particles of masses $m_{i}$ and charges $e_{i}$ immersed in the ether, each particle will in general have its position 3-vector $\mathbf{q}_{i}(t)$ constantly undergoing diffusive motion with drift, as modeled by the first-order forward stochastic differential equations